 PMP Audit Process

 The PMP (Project Management Professional) certification is a highly coveted credential in the project management field.
 PMI (Project Management Institute) audits select PMP applications to verify the credibility of the certification program and its holders.
 If your PMP application is set for an audit, don’t worry.
-This blog will provide a step-by-step guide to help you successfully comply with the PMP audit process.
+How to submit PMP audit documents?
+Follow these steps:

 - Download the Audit Package: After receiving an email from PMI, you’ll need to download the audit package from the PMI Online Certification System.